 A calculated metric is a custom metric you can manually create and add to your data.
-Calculated metrics are created in the Calculated engine menu.
+Calculated metrics are created in the Calculations menu.
 Some calculated metrics will require you to write functions using Explore's formula writing language (see Formula writing resources), while others will provide you with templates for creating calculations.
 You can use any metrics or attributes in your formulas, regardless of if they're currently added to your query or calculated.

 Similar to change attribute, change metric is a type of interactive widget you can add to your dashboard.
-Change metric lets viewers switch a metric used on your dashboard to a different metric from the connection.
+Change metric lets viewers switch a metric used on your dashboard to a different metric from the dataset.